jpdesigns316/linux-config/README.md

 -  _ntp_ - Network Time Protocol
 - _python-psycopg_ - [PostgreSQL adpter for Python] (http://initd.org/psycopg/)
 - _libpq-dev_ - Psycopg biniaries
+- _python-virutalenv_ - The virtual environment used for installing modules to be used specifically for one app, and not be used to take up space on the hard drive.
+- _libapache2-mod-wsgi_ - The Web Server Gateway Interface mod for use on Apache Server.

 ## Configuring Timezone to UTC